sofiiaavetisian/starlight/README.md

 - Static files missing when `DEBUG=0`: They are collected during the Docker build.
 Rebuild the image (`docker build ...`) if you made changes to static assets.
 - Rebuilding after code changes: Run `docker build -t starlight-app .` again, then restart the container.

+## How It Works (Plain English)

+Here’s the chain of events when you ask the app, “where is satellite X right now?”

+1. **Grab the TLE** – A Two-Line Element set is basically two lines of numbers that describe the orbit.
+For example, a NORAD ID might have a line that starts `1 25544…`.
+That single line hides stuff like inclination (tilt of the orbit), mean motion (how many laps per day), and when the orbit was last updated.
+I fetch the latest TLE from CelesTrak so I’m not stuck with stale data.

+2. **Feed it into SGP4** – SGP4 is the standard orbit propagator used by NASA, universities, basically everyone.
+I hand it the two TLE lines and a timestamp (the current UTC time).
+SGP4 spits out two 3D vectors in the TEME frame:
+   - `r = (x, y, z)` is the satellite position in kilometres.
+   - `v = (vx, vy, vz)` is the velocity in km/s.
+   TEME is “True Equator Mean Equinox” – think of it as coordinates that move with the orbit, not with Earth.
+They’re not great for drawing on a map yet, but they’re super precise for orbit math.

+3. **Rotate into Earth’s frame** – Because Earth spins underneath the orbit, I need to rotate the TEME vector so it lines up with Earth.
+I do that with the `_gmst_from_jd` helper.
+It calculates the Greenwich Mean Sidereal Time (GMST), which is just “how many degrees has the Earth spun since a known reference point.”
+If GMST is, say, 45°, I rotate the vector by 45° around Earth’s Z axis.
+After that rotation I have an ECEF vector (Earth-Centered, Earth-Fixed).
+Example: imagine SGP4 gave me `(6524, -686, 0)` km and GMST works out to 1 radian (~57°).
+After rotation the new vector might be `(5583, 3603, 0)` km.
+Now the X axis points toward Greenwich and the Y axis toward 90°E, so it’s tied to the ground.

+4. **Convert to latitude/longitude/altitude** – I plug the ECEF vector into `pyproj` which knows how to jump from Cartesian coordinates to geodetic ones (`lat`, `lon`, `alt`).
+In the example above, the rotated vector might land at latitude `53.1°`, longitude `32.5°`, altitude `420 km`.
+That makes sense for the ISS: roughly 400–420 km up, usually somewhere between ±51.6° latitude.

+5. **Send it back as JSON** – The API bundles the NORAD ID, name, latitude, longitude, altitude, speed (calculated from the velocity vector), and the timestamp.
+The frontend or any external tool can then plot that point on a map or draw a track.

+Key takeaway: I’m not doing any fancy orbital mechanics myself.
+I’m leaning on the established SGP4 library to do the heavy lifting, then doing a couple of coordinate transforms so humans can read the result.

 ## Project Commands (without Docker)

 If you want to run the project directly on your machine, you will need Python 3.11.